lvcg/lvcg/README.md

 - 🚧 I'm currently working on a few projects for my portfolio.

-- 🌱 I’m currently learning SQL, React,AWS,Azure and Web3 Technologies.
+- 🌱 I’m currently learning SQL,PYTHON,Linux,Devops.
+React,AWS,Azure and Web3 Technologies.

 - ❓ Ask me about anything related to Business, Real Estate, or Ideas.